-The table below analyses the Scheme financial liabilities into relevant maturity groupings based on the remaining period at the end of the reporting period to the contractual maturity date.
+The table below analyses the Scheme's financial liabilities into relevant maturity groupings based on the remaining period at the end of the year to the contractual maturity date.
 The amounts in the table are the contractual undiscounted cash flows.